ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 HLS streaming is a more cost-effective and secure method than VOD streaming.
 You can record your HLS streams.
 You just need to change your application's HLS settings as below:

 *   Open your apps ```red5-web.properties``` and change the below mentioned settings.
 The file is located under `/usr/local/antmedia/webapps/App-Name/WEB-INF` folder.

+If you want your m3u8 file to have the list of all the TS files

 ```js
 settings.hlsPlayListType=event
 ```